Return to site

 · 8

 Every city has a public face, the one plastered on billboards, postured in tourist brochures and captured from the windows of tour buses.
 But if you sit quietly in Cape Town long enough, you begin to realise that its true essence isn’t found in its postcard-perfect horizons.
-It is found in the quiet, reflective spaces where its thinkers, creators and historians gather.
+It is found in the quiet, reflective spaces where its thinkers, creators and dreamers gather.
 Cape Town’s creative soul is deeply reflective and visually arresting.
-It acts as a living ledger that houses powerful historical truths and contemporary African perspectives, challenging anyone who enters to look past the surface and captures the invisible thread of the Mother City's soul.
+It acts as a living ledger that houses powerful truths and contemporary impressions, challenging anyone who enters to look past the surface and captures the invisible thread of the Mother City's soul.

 1. Zeitz Mocaa